In the guide

 'GM-free' or 'Produced from non-GM material' claims

-For products consistently 100% free from genetically modified material they are currently permitted, as long as such claims can be substantiated.
+For products consistently 100% free from genetically modified material, such claims are currently permitted as long as they can be substantiated.
 However, as many products are exempt from current labelling requirements, as outlined above, it is advisable not to make such a statement.

 Always remember that additives, flavourings and extraction solvents you use may have been produced from genetically modified organisms.

-It is an offence to apply a false description to any food and this could result in an unlimited fine.
+It is an offence to apply a false description to any food.

 Additives that could be derived from GM crops